-Persons with Disability make up about 2% of Kenya’s population as per the 2019 Kenya Population and Housing Census.
-Over and above their ever increasing numbers, PWDs have unique needs and unique reasons for improving public services, especially in social sectors.
-As such their representation is not just a matter of law but also of necessity for inclusive and sustainable development.
-Informed by global human rights instruments, the Constitution of Kenya and subsequent legislations provide an elaborate framework for inclusion and participation of PWDs in the electoral process.
+Persons with Disabilities (PwDs) comprise about 2 per cent of Kenya’s population per the 2019 Kenya Population and Housing Census.
+Over and above their ever-increasing numbers, PWDs have unique needs and unique reasons for improving public services, especially in social sectors.
+As such, their representation is not just a matter of law but also a necessity for inclusive and sustainable development.
+Informed by global human rights instruments, the Constitution of Kenya and subsequent legislations provide an elaborate framework for the inclusion and participation of PWDs in the electoral process.

 With a view of promoting this cause, Endorois Indigenous Women Network (EIWEN) in partnership with Minority Rights Group International (MRG) is implementing a project titled, ‘Monitoring the extent of inclusion of PWDs from marginalized ethnic minorities into Kenya’s leadership and political Space’.
-EIWEN commissioned a rapid assessment on the progress achieved towards inclusion of Persons with Disabilities from Marginalized & Indigenous Ethnic Minorities in Baringo, Narok and Nakuru Counties as part of project implementation.
+EIWEN commissioned a rapid assessment of the progress achieved towards including Persons with Disabilities from Marginalized & Indigenous Ethnic Minorities in Baringo, Narok and Nakuru Counties as part of project implementation.
 The assessment found that participation of PWDs in the electoral process remains low.
-Across the target counties, not a single PWD was elected to office for any of the five positions contested at ward, constituency and the county level.
+Across the target counties, no PWD was elected to office for any of the five positions contested at ward, constituency and county levels.

-Only 6 PWDs were registered as candidates in the general election in 2022 as the majority of PWDs who aspired for elective positions were eliminated at the level party nominations.
-Pertaining voter registration, only 0.65% of registered voters in the 2022 general election were persons with disabilities Low access to information among PWDs, weak internal democracy in political parties, non-consideration of the unique of PWDs by IEBC, financing challenges, stigmatization, propaganda and violence are among the key barriers for participation of PWDs in 2022 elections.
+Only 6 PWDs were registered as candidates in the general election in 2022, as most PWDs who aspired for elective positions were eliminated at the level of party nominations.
+Pertaining to voter registration, only 0.65 per cent of registered voters in the 2022 general election were persons with disabilities.
+Low access to information among PWDs, weak internal democracy in political parties, non-consideration of the uniqueness of PWDs by IEBC, financing challenges, stigmatization, propaganda and violence are among the key barriers to participation of PWDs in the 2022 elections.